-2011 2010
+2012 2011

-Audit fees (1) \$347,192 \$340,926
+Audit fees (1) \$361,967 \$347,192

-Audit-related fees (2) \$116,373 \$119,930
+Audit-related fees (2) \$91,535 \$116,373

 Tax fees (3) - -

-All other fees (4) \$7,900 \$8,295
+All other fees (4) \$10,500 \$7,900

-Total \$471,465 \$469,151
+Total \$464.002 \$471.465

-- (1) Audit fees consist of fees billed for the audit of the Corporation's annual consolidated financial statements and interim financial reports as well as for services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements.
-They also include fees billed for other audit services, which are those services that only the external auditor reasonably can provide, and include the provision of comfort letters and consents, the consultation concerning financial accounting and reporting of specific issues and the review of documents filed with regulatory authorities. - (2) Audit-related fees consist of fees billed for assurance and related services that are traditionally performed by the external auditor, and include consultations concerning financial accounting and reporting standards on proposed transactions, due diligence or accounting work related to acquisitions, and employee pension plan audits. - (3) Tax fees include fees billed for tax compliance services, including the preparation of tax returns and claims for refund; tax consultations, such as assistance and representation in connection with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from taxing authorities; tax planning services; and consultation and planning services. - (4) All other fees include fees billed for forensic accounting and occasional training services.
-These fees also include consultations and assistance in preparing documentation regarding disclosure controls and procedures and internal financial reporting control measures for the Corporation and its subsidiaries.
+Audit fees consist of fees billed for the audit of the Corporation's annual consolidated financial statements and interim financial reports as well as for services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements.
+They also include fees billed for other audit services, which are those services that only the external auditor reasonably can provide, and include the provision of comfort letters and consents, the consultation concerning financial accounting and reporting of specific issues and the review of documents filed with regulatory authorities.